kbaseattic/ui-common/ext/kbase-clients/README.md

 And you're ready to go.

-Of course, this is all kinda moot since the end product is also included in this git repo.
+Of course, this is all kinda moot since the end products are also included in this git repo.
 But this is a useful thing to document.